CU’s guide to security freeze protection

 Consumers Union’s Guide to Security Freeze Protection

-stolen personal information like Social Security numbers to open new accounts in their victim’s name.
+Each year, more than eight million U.S. consumers become victims of identity theft.
+In many cases, crooks have used stolen personal information like Social Security numbers to open new accounts or credit lines in their names.

 By placing a security freeze on their credit files, consumers can block access to those files, thereby preventing anyone from opening a new account or accessing new credit in their name.